-The Kule Folklore Centre at the University of Alberta in partnership with the Ukrainian Pioneers Association of Alberta is very pleased to launch a new exhibit Images of Faith, Hope & Beauty, featuring Ukrainian Canadian icons and iconostases from national and international collections.
+The Kule Folklore Centre at the University of Alberta in partnership with the Ukrainian Pioneers Association of Alberta is very pleased to launch a new exhibit, Images of Faith, Hope and Beauty, featuring Ukrainian Canadian icons and iconostases from national and international collections.

 The exhibit takes place December 6, 2017 through January 28, 2018 in downtown Edmonton in the gallery space at Enterprise Square, 10230 Jasper Avenue, Edmonton.
 It will be open to the public and will include both a display and educational programming (lectures, workshops).

 This collaborative initiative brings together over 100 pieces created during the last century.
 Exhibition curators – Dr. Jelena Pogosjan (Director Kule Folklore Centre) and artist and PhD student Larisa Sembaliuk Cheladyn have partnered with local museums, archives, and organizations including St. John's Institute, Ukrainian Canadian Archives & Museum of Alberta, Ukrainian Museum of Canada – Alberta Branch, Ukrainian Catholic Women's League of Canada Museum, the Ukrainian Catholic Eparchy of Edmonton, and the Bohdan Medwidsky Ukrainian Folklore Archives at the University of Alberta.